imattau/bookstr/docs/nostr_features.md

 They can then attach this tag when publishing to act on your behalf.

-## Direct and Group Messaging
+## Direct Messaging

-Bookstr includes lightweight chat modals for private conversations.
+Bookstr includes a lightweight chat modal for private conversations.

 - **DMModal** opens a single user chat.
 Messages are encrypted with NIP‑04 and displayed in a scrolling list.
 Use the input box and **Send** button to chat.
-- **GroupChatModal** works the same way but accepts a list of recipients.
-It uses NIP‑17 to wrap group messages so only the selected members can read them.

-Both components subscribe to recent messages when opened and append new ones in real time.
+The component subscribes to recent messages when opened and appends new ones in real time.